kubernetes/kops/docs/networking/calico.md

 ### Configuring WireGuard
 {{ kops_feature_table(kops_added_default='1.19', k8s_min='1.16') }}

 Calico supports WireGuard to encrypt pod-to-pod traffic.
 If you enable this options, WireGuard encryption is automatically enabled for all nodes.
-At the moment, kops installs WireGuard automatically only when the host OS is *Ubuntu*.
+At the moment, kOps installs WireGuard automatically only when the host OS is *Ubuntu*.
 For other OSes, WireGuard has to be part of the base image or installed via a hook.

 For more details of Calico WireGuard please refer the [Calico Docs](https://docs.projectcalico.org/security/encrypt-cluster-pod-traffic).